 By reviewing the legislation, you see a large bureaucratic complex will be established to monitor these programs.
-More government and more costs are not mentioned by the proponents.
-You heard the testimony of Mr. Surber and the difficulties they are having in administrating these type of programs and the cost to the State of Oklahoma.
+Increased government and costs are not mentioned by the proponents.
+You have previously heard the testimony of Mr. Surber last year and the difficulties they are having in administrating these types of programs and the cost to the State of Oklahoma.

-There is nothing in SB 135 that prevents the straw-man purchasers who will act on behalf of big business and the cartels.
+There is nothing in SB 555 that prevents the straw-man purchasers who will act on behalf of big business and the cartels.
 It is the same formula they used in Oklahoma with horrible consequences for their State.
 We are giving the cartels an open door to conduct their black-market business of selling drugs in the state of Kansas.